pancakeio/theworldstatic/source/guides/middleman.html.md

         ... markdown content goes here ...

     Apart from `layout`, there are other special keywords such as `ignore`.
 You can learn more about that here.
 Everything else gets passed to the template, in the `current_page.data` hash.

+## Extensions

+Middleman comes with built-in support for CoffeeScript, SASS, and HAML.
+Other preprocessors, such as LESS or Slim, can generally be added simply by including the appropriate gem in your site's Gemfile.